Social Media: The Only Place for True Dialogue & Expression

 Not all scenarios can be predicted, however.
 Often brands need to be quick to produce creative content after unexpected and unpredictable events.
 Being first is what matters as competitors are never too far behind.
 This was the case of Snickers taking advantage of the Luis Suarez biting incident.
 Not only did the confectionary brand react quickly, but also the context fitted perfectly with their existing brand communications.
 Other competitors who followed later didn’t get the same engagement even though their posts were more elaborative and creative:

 We were also able to replicate this success using the same principles of timing and relevancy.
-The following post for one of our clients, @fantasyleague was unique and didn’t lead with brand messaging, but instead used story-telling.
+The following post for one of our clients,

 In the world of social media it doesn’t matter whether you are a big or small company.
 Anyone can take advantage and foster a strong brand presence.
 It just takes the right strategy and execution to create engaged communities and thus turn followers into brand ambassadors.